 F1.
 Workers’ Compensation Rates Forecast

 Conor Boughey advised the members that the Workers’ Compensation rates for 2011 are forecasted to increase by 29%, but that this increase will not affect MBASIA’s rates.
-The members were informed that CSAC’s rates are determined actuarially and not by the state.
+The members were informed that CSAC’s rates are determined actuarially and not by the state regulated rates.

 F2.
 The Risk Report

-Nothing to report.
+Conor Boughey reported that the Risk Report is a monthly periodiacal which focuses on Public Entity Risk Management and will be provided to the Board through the agenda packets as an information item.

+There was no further discussion on this item.

 F3.
 PARMA Conference – Anaheim

-Nothing to report.
+Conor Boughey reported that the PARMA conference would be held in Anaheim and if any Members are attending, please contact Alliant.
+The PARMA conference focused on risk management at public entities and is a great resource.

+There was no further discussion on this item.

 G. GENERAL RISK MANAGEMENT ISSUES